Activities of everyday living in an early years Montessori learning environment

 • Neglecting to adapt activities to meet individual children's developmental stages and cultural backgrounds, instead offering a one-size-fits-all approach that ignores the Montessori emphasis on following the child.

 • Misconception: Montessori education is unstructured and allows children to do whatever they want.
-Correction: While children have freedom of choice, the environment is highly structured with specific materials and ground rules that promote purposeful activity and self-discipline.
+Correction: While children have freedom of choice within limits, the Montessori method is highly structured with a carefully prepared environment and clear ground rules.
+The adult guides children toward purposeful activities that support their developmental needs.

 Frequently Asked Questions